 Many times, people make the mistake of not asking what type of warranty their hot tub includes.
 A solid warranty can save you a lot of money over the long run and give you peace of mind that your unit will be protected for many years to come.
 Look for a comprehensive warranty that includes leak coverage and surface damage for up to 5 years, structural shell coverage for up to 10 years and parts for up to 3 years.
 Make sure to ask your dealer if they also cover warranty labour for a certain period of time.

 As a final piece of advice, make sure to always research your local hot tub dealer and read independent customer reviews to make sure that they are reputable and provide good service.
-Now that you are aware of the major hot tub buying mistakes to avoid, find out more about the many options we have available and download our buyer’s guide.
+Now that you are aware of the major hot tub buying mistakes to avoid, find out more about the many options we have available and download our buyer’s guide, or visit us at our London hot tub store.